BruceTrindade/uiAppMeditacao/README.md

 ---
 When I saw a developer commenting on Jetpack Compose I had to do some research.
 Create screens without XML?
 It seemed impossible, but there is proof that it is not.
 It took me 5 days to create these screens, reading the documentation, watching videos, fixing update bugs (compose hasn't been officially released yet), trying to learn how to navigate between pages, there isn't that much content on the internet, but after that I can to say that this new Android functionality is excellent, and with the @Preview you can go on making small edits to the code and the emulator see simultaneously (Still needs a lot of improvements).

+What's still missing from the app:
+- [ ] 01: "Sleep" tab screen
+- [ ] 02: "Music" tab screen
+- [ ] 03: Change the greeting "Good morning" "Good afternoon" or "Good night" according to the android time.
+- [ ] 04: Center the menu icon
+- [ ] 05: Add a Sprash screen

 I'm looking forward to creating new screens with compose.
 OBS1 for interested: Jetpack Compose can only be used with Kotlin, so if you still use Java to develop Android apps, you will have to add Kotlin file.